Conveyancing - First time buyer

 woman looking looking at her house purchase progress online to see how long left until completion

 Whether you’re buying or selling, the conveyancing process begins once an offer has been accepted on a property and finishes on completion day.
-The duration of this varies from case to case and depends on your circumstances as well as various factors outlined in this article.
+The exact timeframe depends on your circumstances, whether you’re in a chain, and the complexity of the property type (e.g. leasehold, new build, remortgage).

 However, you can avoid any hold ups, speed up the process and make it less stressful with the support of an experienced conveyancer who can guide, inform and involve you at every stage.
 First you should familiarise yourself with the different stages and average timescales.